Abi-Liu/Algorithms-And-Data-Structures/README.md

 ## Topics

-You can find the full list of problems [here](https://github.com/Abi-Liu/Algorithms-And-Data-Structures/blob/main/src/ProblemList.md)
+You can find the full list of problems [here](https://github.com/Abi-Liu/Algorithms-And-Data-Structures/blob/main/src/ProblemList.md).

+I recommend going through the problems list in order as each topic builds upon each others.

 <table>
     <thead>